uob-positron-imaging-centre/DigitalTwins/Schulze/README.md

 ## Usage

 To run ***your*** material in the schulze, simply edit the simulation file (_.sim_) and insert your material properties at the usual positions.
 (Prior LIGGGHTS knowledge is _strongly_ recommended ).
 Predefined names should not be changed.
 The python script uses those variables.
-Therefore changing: _N_ to _Particle\_number_ would result in an error.
+Therefore changing: "_N_"  to "_Particle\_number_"   would result in an error.

 Then run the python script.

 This script is running a pre-defined series of commands which imitate the movements and procedures of the schulze shear cell.